-A 1998 Israel Prize laureate for agricultural research, Professor Yehudith Birk of the Hebrew University Faculty of Agriculture in Rehovot is an internationally renowned biochemist.
-Her research interests include biochemical and nutritional investigations of legume seed proteins and proteinase inhibitors promoted our understanding of the ways plants are protected from insects and of the mechanisms that enable the human body to prevent motility of immune system cells and the growth of cancer cells.
-Birk's scientific studies had a revolutionary impact on the perception of foods such as soya and humus as important vegetarian sources of protein, which inhibit cancers.
+A 1998 Israel Prize laureate for agricultural research, Professor Yehudith Birk of the Hebrew University Faculty of Agriculture in Rehovot was an internationally renowned biochemist.
+Her investigations of legume seed proteins and proteinase inhibitors promoted our understanding of the ways plants are protected from insects and of the mechanisms that enable the human body to prevent motility of immune system cells and the growth of cancer cells.
+Birk's scientific studies had a revolutionary impact on the perception of foods such as soy and hummus as important vegetarian sources of protein, which inhibit cancers.
 Her research has given rise to treatments for cancer, multiple sclerosis, and HIV.

 Yehudith Birk was born on September 30, 1926, in Grajewo, Poland, the only child of Frida Gitl (1895–1974, née Borowitz) and Baruch Yizhak Gershtanski (1890–1950).
 Theirs was an ardent Zionist family.
 Yehudith’s mother was an accountant yet also founded the town’s Tarbut kindergarten and Hebrew day school, while her father was a merchant.
 In 1935 the family immigrated to Tel Aviv and young Yehudith attended the elementary school for workers’ children.

-In December 1950 Birk completed her M.Sc. in biochemistry and microbiology.
-Encouraged by her husband, she continued for her doctorate in biochemistry at the Hebrew University Faculty of Agriculture in Rehovot under the tutelage of Professor Aharon Bondi.
-She earned her Ph.D. in biochemistry in 1954.
-During the years 1955-1956 she was a postdoctoral fellow at Rutgers University in 1955 and 1956.
-Returning from New Jersey in 1956, she joined the Hebrew University Faculty of Agriculture.
+In December 1950, Birk completed her M.Sc. in biochemistry and microbiology.
+Encouraged by her husband, she continued for her doctorate in biochemistry at the Hebrew University Faculty of Agriculture in Rehovot.
+Birk studied soybeans under the tutelage of Professor Aharon Bondi, and earned her Ph.D. in biochemistry in 1954.
+During the years 1955-1956 she was a postdoctoral fellow at Rutgers University with Nobel Laureate Selman Waksman.
+Returning from New Jersey in 1956, Birk joined the Hebrew University Faculty of Agriculture.
 Promoted to senior lecturer in 1962 and to associate professor in 1966, Birk attained full professorship in 1970.
 Over the course of decades, she advised some one hundred master’s and doctoral students.

-Birk’s research on the chemistry, structure and biological activities of bio-active proteins, peptides and accompanying compounds has been published in more than one hundred and fifty scientific articles and in chapters of several volumes.
+Birk’s research on the chemistry, structure and biological activities of bio-active proteins, peptides, and accompanying compounds was published in more than 150 scientific articles and in chapters of several volumes.
 Her book, Plant Protease Inhibitors: Significance in Nutrition, Plant Protection, Cancer Prevention and Genetic Engineering, was published in 2003.

 Yehudith Birk founded the Food Science and Nutrition school at the Hebrew University Institute of Biochemistry and served as its founding director from 1972 to 1974.
-She was the first woman to become a dean at Hebrew University and held the position of dean of the Faulty of Agriculture from 1977 to 1980.
-Over the years she has held visiting professor positions at several American universities (primarily in California), as well as at Lincoln University in New Zealand (1995).
+She was the first woman to become a dean at Hebrew University and held the position of dean of the Faulty of Agriculture from 1977 to 1980, and.
+Over the years she held visiting professor positions at several American universities (primarily in California), as well as at Lincoln University in New Zealand (1995).

 In 1978 Birk was awarded the prestigious Rothschild Prize as well as the Mo’ezet Irgunei Nashim be-Yisrael medal in recognition of her remarkable achievements in research and teaching.
-From 1990 to 1995 Birk served as Pro-Rector of the Hebrew University.
-A member of the Israel Academy of Science and Humanities since 1993, Birk was elected to be an active member of the European Academy of Sciences and Arts in 2004.
-Today a professor emerita, Birk continues to hold numerous positions on a national level in the realms of the academy and research.
-Moreover, she also plays a significant role in shaping Israel’s infrastructure in higher education.
+From 1990 to 1995 she served as Pro-Rector of the Hebrew University.
+A member of the Israel Academy of Science and Humanities beginning in 1993, Birk was elected to be an active member of the European Academy of Sciences and Arts in 2004.
+As a professor emerita, she continued to hold numerous positions on a national level in the realms of the academy and research.
+She also played a significant role in shaping Israel’s infrastructure in higher education.